History of Christianity: East and Renaissance

-In 14th-century Byzantium, St. Gregory Palamas, defended hesychast spirituality and the Orthodox understanding of God against the criticisms of Barlaam a Calabrian humanist philosopher, by writing his most influential work, "Triads", in 1341.
+In 14th-century Byzantium, St. Gregory Palamas, defended hesychast spirituality (a mystical tradition that seeks union with God through interior quietude), and the Orthodox understanding of God, against the criticisms of Barlaam a Calabrian humanist philosopher, by writing his most influential work, "Triads", in 1341.

 A reunion agreement between the Orthodox and Catholic churches in 1452 was negated by the Fall of Constantinople to the Ottoman Empire in 1453, which sealed off Orthodoxy from the West for more than a century.
 Islamic law did not acknowledge the Byzantine church as an institution, but a concern for societal stability allowed it to survive.
 Financial handicaps, constant upheaval, simony, and corruption impoverished many, and made conversion an attractive solution.
 This led to the state confiscating churches and turning them into mosques.
 The patriarchate became a part of the Ottoman system under Suleiman the Magnificent (1520–1566), and by the end of the sixteenth century, widespread desperation and low morale had produced crisis and decline.
 When Cyril I Loukaris (1572 – 1638) became Patriarch in 1620, he began leading the church toward renewal.
 A shared hostility towards Catholicism led Cyril to reach out to the Protestants of Europe and to be deeply impacted by their Reformation doctrines.
 Protestant pressure produced the Lukaris Confession embracing Calvinism.

 The facade of St. Peter's Basilica in the Vatican City.

 The flight of Eastern Christians from Constantinople, as well as the manuscripts they carried with them, were important factors in stimulating literary renaissance in the West.
 The Catholic Church became a leading patron of art and architecture, commissioning work and supporting renowned artists.
 Even while fifteenth-century popes struggled to reestablish papal authority, the Renaissance Papacy transformed Rome by rebuilding St. Peter's Basilica and establishing the city as a prestigious centre of learning.
 Reformation Protestants condemned these popes as corrupt for their lack of chastity, nepotism, and selling "hats and indulgences".

 In Russia, Ivan III of Russia adopted the style of the Byzantine imperial court to gain support among the Rus' elite who saw themselves as the new 'chosen' and Moscow as the New Jerusalem.
 Jeremias II (1536–1595), the first Orthodox patriarch to visit north-eastern Europe, founded the Orthodox Patriarchate of Russia during his journey.

 The sixteenth-century success of Christianity in Japan was followed by severe repression, such as the crucifixion of the 26 Martyrs of Japan.